The Return of the Prodigal Son (Rembrandt): Reception

 The Return of the Prodigal Son demonstrates the mastery of the late Rembrandt.
 His evocation of spirituality and the parable's message of forgiveness has been considered the height of his art.
 Rembrandt scholar Rosenberg (et al.) calls the painting "monumental", writing that Rembrandt interprets the Christian idea of mercy with extraordinary solemnity, as though this were his spiritual testament to the world.
 [The painting] goes beyond the work of all other Baroque artists in the evocation of religious mood and human sympathy.
 The aged artist's power of realism is not diminished, but increased by psychological insight and spiritual awareness ...
 The observer is roused to a feeling of some extraordinary event ...
 The whole represents a symbol of homecoming, of the darkness of human existence illuminated by tenderness, of weary and sinful mankind taking refuge in the shelter of God's mercy.
 Art historian H. W. Janson writes that Prodigal Son "may be [Rembrandt's] most moving painting.
 It is also his quietest—a moment stretching into eternity.
 So pervasive is the mood of tender silence that the viewer feels a kinship with this group.
 That bond is perhaps stronger and more intimate in this picture than in any earlier work of art."

-Dutch priest Henri Nouwen (1932–1996) was so taken by the painting that he eventually wrote a short book, The Return of the Prodigal Son: A Story of Homecoming (1992), using the parable and Rembrandt's painting as frameworks.
+Dutch priest Henri Nouwen (1932–1996) was so taken by the painting that he eventually wrote a book, The Return of the Prodigal Son: A Story of Homecoming (1992), using the parable and Rembrandt's painting as frameworks.
 He begins by describing his visit to the State Hermitage Museum in 1986, where he was able to contemplate the painting alone for hours.
 Considering the role of the father and sons in the parable in relation to Rembrandt's biography, he wrote: